hickslab/ProgenesisLFQ/README.md

 # *`ProgenesisLFQ`*

-**This repository contains functions to process Progenesis QI for proteomics v2.0 data.**
+## **This repository contains functions to process Progenesis QI for proteomics v2.0 data**

 Select and copy a workflow file below.

 In RStudio, find '???' in the workflow and update with your particular filename/path before running.**

 To run, you need the following data: